Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 My first milestone was setting the Raspberry Pi up and installing the necessary programs to run the code.
 I installed Raspberry Pi Imager and OBS Studio to set up the SD card for the Raspberry Pi and connect the Pi to my laptop.
 I used openCV to detect objects in the video and send emails with an image of the object boxed in green.
 In this section  of the project, I faced the most challenges when I was first trying to set up the Raspberry Pi.
 The Raspberry Pi's plastic connector was broken, so it was unable to detect the camera module.
 Initially, the program on the SD card was corrupted, so I had to reinstall it.
-My next goal is to assemble the metal casing of the security camera.
+My next goal is to assemble the casing of the security camera.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>